erickmaiia/rest-api-reply-model-v1/README.md

 #### `POST /predict_text_all_models`

-This route receives a JSON object containing the text to be processed and returns the sentiment associated with that text.
+This route receives a JSON object containing the text to be processed and returns all sentiment associated with that text across all models.

 #### Parameters